 Sunlight and Sunbeds

 Skin cancers are relatively common on the face and neck as these are areas most often exposed to ultraviolet light.
 Both the sun and tanning beds give off ultraviolet rays.
 These rays can cause skin cancers in unprotected skin.
-Melanoma the most serious type of skin cancer can occur on the lips.
+Melanoma, the most serious type of skin cancer, can also occur on the lips.

 To reduce your risk be sure to use a high-factor sun cream on your face and neck to help reduce exposure to ultraviolet rays.
 If you still want that sun-kissed look there are many self-tanning products available which pose no risk to your health.